A Classic Homemade Salad Dressing

 - Spices: start with salt and pepper – season to taste – and add more if you’d like (see below).

-Some olive oils will solidify in the refrigerator as they chill.
+- Don’t worry if it hardens: some olive oils will solidify in the refrigerator as they chill.
 Top top layer of your vinaigrette might harden as it separates during storage, and this is normal.
 Simply let it return to room temperature and give it a good shake before using.

 Variations